-I’ve always found that gluten-free breadcrumbs makes the balls a little soggy.
+I’ve always found that gluten-free breadcrumbs make the balls a little soggy.
 Plus, I prefer to go for whole grains when I can: enter pulsed oats for the WIN.
 If you want to read more about how it works, click here for the gluten-free meatball recipe that started it all.

 All that meatball talk made me start craving having a batch ready to go in the fridge for easy lunches and snacking.
 Since Charlie no longer eats meat, I find myself eating more of it during the day when I’m fending for myself.
 I’ll opt for dishes that keep really well as I work my way through them over a longer period of time, and are easy to create sub-portions from…which is why I’ve been eating a lot of meatballs this year!

 These Japanese-inspired meatballs are flavored with ginger, sesame oil and tamari.
 I always add a giant helping of chopped greens to my balls, in this case, cilantro.
 Any herb will work, but I love how cilantro melts away into the background.

 These low FODMAP meatballs are delicious on their own, but they work great as a meal prep component in these rice bowls.
 Simply julienne some carrots and/or cucumbers.
 You could also make a quick little cabbage slaw.
 Have some premade rice on hand and then top with the ginger-sesame sauce.